net-titech/net-titech.github.io/_posts/2017-03-16-crest-meeting-protocol.md

 icon: fa-gavel
 ---

-# 2017-03-16 / CREST-Deep Meeting
+## <i class="fa fa-group"></i> CREST-Deep Meetings

+- [2017-03-27](https://net-titech.github.io/articles/2017-03/crest-meeting): Complex Network Approaches Discussion (toward April 4th presentation).
+- [2017-03-16](https://net-titech.github.io/articles/2017-03/crest-meeting-protocol): Planning and decide meeting protocol.

-## Meeting format
+## <i class="fa fa-wpforms"></i> Meeting format

 We have decided to have a group meeting **once per week** to discuss about new findings and research progress (flexible date).
 The content of each meeting will be recorded as a blog post (like this one).
 Generally, a meeting has **three sessions**:

 1. *Literature update*.
 Each member has 5 to 10 minutes to talk about papers they read within the week.
 We focus on the main idea only.
 The list of papers is listed [here](https://net-titech.github.io/articles/2017-02/deep-compression).
 Members are also encouraged to write a short blog post for the paper that they find interesting.
 2. *Reseach update*.
 We present our difficulty and problems in our research such as implementation difficulty, new idea, etc.